 This herb goes far beyond helping digestion, though.
 By promoting dosha balancing, the use of Triphala reveals how taste contributes to managing emotions.

 When you take Triphala, you’ll get a different taste every time it’s consumed.
 It’s all part of establishing the six tastes that you need to create a full sense of nourishment.

 Whatever taste you detect, you can discover new and interesting facts about your food intake.
 The full spectrum includes sweet, sour, salty, pungent, bitter, or astringent tastes.
 Whichever one you detect determines what’s missing in your diet to help you establish a better food balance.

 All of this works by connecting the body with the mind.
 Our ability to perceive tastes directly corresponds to our emotions, and you can find what emotions are missing in your life based on what you taste.
 For instance, sweetness may mean you need more nurturing behavior.

 These tastes come from three Indian fruits, and the name of the herb literally translates the same way.

 Amalaki is basically an Indian gooseberry that’s been around for centuries as a natural rejuvenation food.
 Haritaki gets called “the king of medicine” because it helps heal both the heart and brain.
 Bibhitaki is yet another all-encompassing fruit to help the body, including creating better bone formation.

-If you’re currently over 40, Triphala is the best herb you can take now to keep your life balanced. prosperous and long.
+If you’re over 40, Triphala is the best herb you can take now to keep your life balanced. prosperous, and long.
 It’s time to eliminate harmful prescription drugs and start enjoying the incredible benefits of natural, Ayurvedic herbs.